zushyart/coding-projects/README.md

-# Turbowarp-projects
+# coding-projects
-These are my Turbowarp projects.
-Turbowarp is a mod of Scratch with many new and useful features.
-I use Turbowarp 1.10.1, which is the latest version at the time of writing this.
+These are my Turbowarp and PenguinMod projects.
+They're mods of Scratch with many new and useful features.
+I mainly use Turbowarp 1.12.3.
 Most of these projects will break if you use the Scratch offline editor.
 Some are buggy/unfinished anyway, sorry about that.

 ## Project descriptions
 BPM CONVERTER - A tool for converting between BPM and seconds between beats.